KimGoddardJr/Fake-Passes-for-Eevee/README.md

 # Fake-Passes-for-Eevee

-A quick way to render additional passes for use in Compositing in case something is rendered with Eevee.
+A quick way to automatically set-up cycles passes with an eevee rendering.

-I'm still working on a way to let out a fake diffuse pass with eevee.